• Skip to primary navigation

 Basic skills test

-The basic skills assessment ensures that teacher candidates have basic skills in reading, writing, and mathematics prior to entering a preparation program.
+The basic skills test ensures that teacher candidates have basic reading, writing, and mathematics skills before entering a preparation program.
+Candidates have many options to meet the basic skills requirement, including the Washington Educator Skills Test – Basic (WEST-B), SAT, ACT, and several other equivalent assessments.

-Candidates have many options to meet the basic skills requirement, including the Washington Educator Skills Test – Basic (WEST-B), SAT, ACT, or a number of other equivalent assessments.
-In 2019, the Legislature removed the requirement of meeting a specific score on the basic skills assessment.
-Preparation programs use the results as a formative assessment of academic strengths and weakness to determine the candidates’ readiness for the program.
+In 2019, the Legislature removed the requirement for candidates to meet a minimum passing score.
+Preparation programs use the test results as a formative assessment of academic strengths and weaknesses to determine a candidate’s readiness for the program.

 Learn more about the basic skills assessment.